 Resisting the disease-to-please is likely to trigger guilt, a fact manipulative folk use to their advantage.

 2. Approval and acceptance addiction: Are you overly nice?
 Chances are your efforts are motivated by a fear of rejection and abandonment.

-Manipulators lever this fear, withdrawing approval and acceptance to force you into complying with their demands.
+Manipulators leverage this fear, withdrawing approval and acceptance to force you into complying with their demands.

-3. Fear of negative emotions: Anger and sadness are a fundamental part of the human condition.
+3. Fear of negative emotions: Experiencing anger and sadness is fundamental to the human condition.